I recently had the most incredible weekend taking some of my city friends on a true desert adventure in Zion National Park.

 To top it all off, my friend who had just been to Dubai, surprised us all with the viral Dubai chocolate.
 It was the most special way to end the trip.

 I loved being able to show people where I grew up and having friends from so many parts of my life in one place was incredible.
+This connects to another piece I wrote: Why We Love Italy.

 THE END